-This scenario is very similar to SS2 except that heavy thinning fails to result in adequate natural regeneration and, after unsuccessful attempts to encourage regeneration by spraying weeds and scarifying the ground, the stand is eventually underplanted.
+This scenario is very similar to SS2 except that heavy thinning fails to result in natural regeneration and, after unsuccessful attempts to encourage regeneration by spraying weeds and scarifying the ground, the stand is eventually underplanted.
 The overstorey is removed shortly afterwards to minimise damage to the underplanting.

 Up to a crop age of 55 years, the schedule of operations is the same as for scenario SS2 (Table 4).
 As the FCIN45 survey at this time shows that there is inadequate natural regeneration, weeds are sprayed off at age 56 and at age 57 the ground is scarified to improve seed bed conditions (Nixon and Worrell, 1999).
-Following thinning and another FCIN45 survey again showing inadequate regeneration, ground treatments are repeated, before a final thinning as per Table 1, and cultivation and planting as per Table 4.
+Following thinning and another FCIN45 survey again showing inadequate regeneration, ground treatments are repeated, before a final thinning (Table 1), cultivation and planting (Table 4).
 Post-planting treatment is as per scenario SS1, except that sporadic natural regeneration is assumed to remove the necessity for beating up, and the overstorey is felled two years after underplanting with a productivity penalty.
 Management of the successor crop is as per the initial stand.